 The course introduces methods for software specification, with a focus on abstraction in the software process.

-- prove the most important theorems,
+- can prove the most central theorems, and

-- validate such specifications.
+- can validate implementations of such specifications.

 Required Previous Knowledge

-At least 60 ECTS in computer science, preferably including some mathematics
+At least 60 ECTS in computer science, preferably including some mathematics.

 Compulsory Assignments and Attendance